Influence of fake news in Twitter during the 2016 US presidential election: Discussion

 Analyzing the Twitter activity dynamics of the news diffusion corresponding to each media category, we reveal the existence of two main clusters of media in term of activity correlation which is consistent with the findings of previous works\cite{Bessi2015PlosOne,Bessi2015,Mocanu2015,Bessi2015PlosTwo,Bessi2016,DelVicario2016} that revealed the separation in polarized communities of online social media news consumers.
-We also show that right news media outlets are clustered together with fake and extremely biased news.
-Finally, a Granger-causality analysis between the influencers activity and the activity of presidential candidate supporters revealed that influencers of center and left-leaning news outlets are the ones driving Twitter activity while influencers of fake and extremely biased news are in fact following Twitter activity, particularly Trump supporters activity.\\
+We also show that right news media outlets are clustered together with fake news.
+Finally, a causality analysis between the {top news spreaders} activity and the activity of presidential candidate supporters revealed that {top news spreaders} of center and left leaning news outlets are the ones driving Twitter activity while {top news spreaders} of fake news are in fact following Twitter activity, particularly Trump supporters activity.\\

-Our investigation provides new insights into the dynamics of news diffusion in Twitter, namely our results suggests that fake and extremely biased news are governed by a different diffusion mechanisms than traditional center and left-leaning news.
-Center and left leaning news diffusion is driven by a small number of influential users, mainly journalists, and follow a diffusion cascade in a network with heterogeneous degree distribution which is typical of diffusion in social networks\cite{Vespignani2011}, while the diffusion of fake and extremely biased news seem to not be controlled by a small set of influencers but rather to take place in a tightly connected cluster of users that do not influence the rest of Twitter activity.
+{ Our analysis focuses on news concerning the candidate of the presidential election published from the most popular news outlets and therefore its results cannot be directly generalized to the entire Twitter population.
+Nevertheless, our investigation provides new insights into the dynamics of news diffusion in Twitter.} Namely, our results suggests that fake and extremely biased news are governed by a different diffusion mechanisms than traditional center and left leaning news.
+Center and left leaning news diffusion is driven by a small number of influential users, mainly journalists, and follow a diffusion cascade in a network with heterogeneous degree distribution which is typical of diffusion in social networks\cite{Vespignani2011}, while the diffusion of fake and extremely biased news seems to not be controlled by a small set of influencers but rather to take place in {more connected clusters and to be the result of a collective behavior.}